hzeller/rpi-rgb-led-matrix/utils/README.md

         -L                        : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
         -R<angle>                 : Rotate output; steps of 90 degrees
-        -O<streamfile>            : Output to stream-flie instead of matrix (Don't need to be root).
+        -O<streamfile>            : Output to stream-file instead of matrix (Don't need to be root).

 General LED matrix options:
         --led-gpio-mapping=<name> : Name of GPIO mapping used.
 Default "regular"